HaiNguyen2903/Single-Shot-Detector/README.md

 # Single Shot Detector Overview
 In this project, we re-implemented a basic approach to Single Shot Detector and Object Production Problem.
+Single Shot Detector discretizes the output space of bounding boxes into a set of default boxes over different aspect ratios and scales per feature map location.
+At prediction time, the network generates scores for the presence of each object category in each default box and produces adjustments to the box to better match the object shape.
+Additionally, the network combines predictions from multiple feature maps with different resolutions to naturally handle objects of various sizes.

-This repo includes some fundamental files that we need to concern:
+This repo re-built the SSD300 model from the scratch, which includes some fundamental files that we need to concern:
 - **train.py** for training SSD model from scractch
 - **eval.py** for evaluating pretrained SSD model from a saved checkpoint.
 - **detect.py** for object detection demo.

-Due to lack of time, as well as limited in hardware requirement, we simple re-used the pretrained SSD model, which performs quite well in the end.
+- other support and setup files for building and implementing m

+# Dependencies
+* Python 3
+* PyTorch 1.6.0
+* OpenCV 4.3.0
+* albumentations 0.4.6

 # About the Dataset
 **Single Shot Detector** use the **PASCAL VOC DATASET**, which is spliited into the following sub-datasets: